foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 **User/Custom Mode**

   Signature and hash checks are enforced on boot time executables.
-  Custom Mode allows the system owner to change the contents of the Secure Boot PK, KEK, DB and DBX data stores, owning the chain of trust completely (the recommended mode to use with LmP).
+  Custom Mode allows the system owner to change the contents of the Secure Boot PK, KEK, DB and DBX data stores, owning the chain of trust completely.
+  This is the recommended mode to use with the LmP.

 **Disabled Mode**